NicoHood/HoodLoader2/Readme.md

 * HID-Report Descriptor: Describes what devices the USB-HID should have with what functions.
 Very complicated and can cause errors if its not correct.
 See [this tutorial](http://eleccelerator.com/tutorial-about-usb-hid-report-descriptors/) for more information.
 * HID-Multireport: Each HID device can have multiple devices in one endpoint.
 This might cause errors with RAW-HID, Gamepads and others.
 * LUFA: a lightweight USB-API written in C by Dean Camera.
-Also used by the Hoodloader.
+Also used by the HoodLoader.
 Somehow hard to understand first but very powerful once you've got into it.

 ### Changes to the Atmega Bootloader Programmer

-To upload the Hoodloader2 I used a modification of Nick Gammon's Atmega Bootloader Programmer.
+To upload the HoodLoader2 I used a modification of Nick Gammon's Atmega Bootloader Programmer.
 Instructions can be found [here](http://www.gammon.com.au/forum/?id=11635).

 One of the change was to add new bootloader files.
 You can convert your hex file as described with Nick's Lua script.